Guests on WB-40

 WHo are we?

-We have an audience of about 500 people for each show, and a vibrant WhatsApp community running alongside.
+We have an audience of about 500 people for each show, and a vibrant Signal community running alongside.
 Most of the listeners appear to be broadly in the world of tech, but we haven’t asked them that question directly.

 Who are our guests?